SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 };
 ```

 Here we are defining the attributes and data that will be part of the CloudEvent message.
 We are using the same example as before, the ticket website that generates an event after a customer purchases a ticket.
-Note: Remember to update the `sapcommunityid` with your SAP Community ID.
+Note: Remember to update the `sapcommunityid` with your SAP Community username.

 👉 Add the following code in the `Create a CloudEvent` section: